Buytition/pub_docs/TUTORIALS.md

     * [reply directly](#step-3-how-to-use-proxy-email) from your personal email account
     * each inbound/outbound message is tagged with price record link so you can easily trace it back to its original intent.

+# Beat Your Deal

+Our **Beat Your Deal** Service is offered to you without any upfront obligations.
+This service will help if you already received a best deal (with all factors considered, including price and distance) but want to check whether a better one exists.
+Here are the steps:

+* [Creating a Project](https://savenowclub.com/projects/show-form/start-project) or find a similar buying project
+* Tell us your best deal by Add a Listing to the project.
+* As soon as the listing is added, we will conduct research to beat that deal you have got.
+* If we indeed found a better one that beats yours, we will present that better one to you.
+Until now, you do not have any obligation to us.
+* If our effort does help you save from your previously received deal, you win and we win.
+After the saving is realized, we would like to be rewarded with 20% of the realized savings from your previous deal.

 # Price Record Marketplace

 All users of [SaveNowClub](https://savenowclub.com) can create buying project and append price records to it for free.
 After [review and verification](#for-sellers-listing-criteria), some price records added to SaveNowClub platform are also listed for sale at price of $5 USD each, and these price records are called **Price Record Marketplace**, [price record owner](#for-sellers-ownership-of-price-record) receives majority of [sale proceeds](#for-sellers-sale-proceeds) after each sale.